wouterdebie/salph/README.md

-# Phonetic
+# salph

-Small application and rust library that helps you spell sentences in the phonetic alphabets.
+Small application and rust library that helps you spell sentences in different spelling alphabets.

 ## Installation

-`cargo install phonetic`
+`cargo install salph`

 ## Usage (cli)

 ```
 USAGE:
-    phon [OPTIONS] [SENTENCE]...
+    salph [OPTIONS] [SENTENCE]...

 ARGS:
     <SENTENCE>...

 OPTIONS:
-    -a, --alphabet <ALPHABET>              Alphabet to use [env: PHON_ALPHABET=] [default: nato]
+    -a, --alphabet <ALPHABET>              Alphabet to use [env: SALPH=] [default: nato]
     -h, --help                             Print help information
     -l, --list-alphabets                   List available alphabets
     -s, --show-alphabet <SHOW_ALPHABET>    Show the contents of an alphabet
     -V, --version                          Print version information
 ```

-`phon` can also be used through `stdin`:
+`salph` can also be used through `stdin`:

-`$ echo "some sentence" | phon`
+`$ echo "some sentence" | salph`

-Note that the alphabet can be set through either the `-a` command line option or the `PHON_ALPHABET` environment variable.
+Note that the alphabet can be set through either the `-a` command line option or the `SALPH` environment variable.

 ## Usage (library)

-See usage documentation at https://docs.rs/phonetic/latest/phonetic/
+See usage documentation at https://docs.rs/salph/latest/salph/

 ## Building